ostdotcom/website-docupony/platform/docs/1-create.md

 ---
 id: 1-create
-title: Create Token in Sandbox and Connect to OST Wallet
+title: Create Your Brand Token in Sandbox and Connect to OST Wallet App
 sidebar_label: Step 1.
 Create Token
 ---